 Fannie Mae Prices $857.2 Million Multifamily DUS REMIC (FNA 2018-M12) Under Its GeMS Program

 WASHINGTON, Sept.
-11, 2018 /PRNewswire/ -- Fannie Mae (OTC Bulletin Board : FNMA ) priced its eighth Multifamily DUS® REMIC in 2018 totaling $857.2 million under its Fannie Mae Guaranteed Multifamily Structures (Fannie Mae GeMS™) program on September 6, 2018.
+11, 2018 /PRNewswire/ -- Fannie Mae (OTC Bulletin Board: FNMA) priced its eighth Multifamily DUS® REMIC in 2018 totaling $857.2 million under its Fannie Mae Guaranteed Multifamily Structures (Fannie Mae GeMS™) program on September 6, 2018.

 "The M12 provides investors with the opportunity to invest in a 12-year, fixed-rate, call-protected tranche," said Dan Dresser, Vice President, Multifamily Capital Markets, Trading & Credit Pricing.
 "With the flattening of the yield curve, we have seen more borrower demand for longer-term lending, which has coincided with increased willingness in the investor community to seek higher yields further out on the curve.
 The flexibility of the DUS program and its product offerings has enabled us to bridge the changing needs of both communities."